hdShang/arxiv-daily/docs/cs-CL/2025-06-20/papers/250616990v1-texpert-a-multi-level-benchmark-for-evaluating-latex-code-generation.md

 ---
 layout: default
-title: TeXpert: A Multi-Level Benchmark for Evaluating LaTeX Code Generation by LLMs
+title: "TeXpert: A Multi-Level Benchmark for Evaluating LaTeX Code Generation by LLMs"
 ---

 # TeXpert: A Multi-Level Benchmark for Evaluating LaTeX Code Generation by LLMs